-VPS Management means supervising a VPS’s Work Environment.
+VPS management means supervising a VPS’s Work Environment.
 It involves a series of activities.
-VPS is a virtual server that operates on a physical server.
-It allows users to access resources like CPU, memory, and disk.
-They share the underlying hardware with other users.
+VPS is a virtual server which is a physical server.
+It enables users to use resources such as CPU, memory and disk.
+They use the shared hardware with other users.

 This setup is ideal.
-It combines shared and dedicated hosting.
-It offers a high level of control and customization, especially over shared hosting.
+It is a combination of shared and dedicated hosting.
+It comes with a lot of control and customization, particularly as compared to shared hosting.

 Centralized management of multiple VPS offers several advantages: